anastasiiaploskina/goit-algo-hw-02/README.md

----
+instructions: |
   # **Multi-App Python Utilities**

   This repository contains three small standalone Python applications, each demonstrating work with fundamental data structures: queues, deques, and stacks.
 The apps are:

   1. **Task 1:** Request Queue Simulator
   2. **Task 2:** Palindrome Checker
   3. **Task 3:** Bracket Closure Validator

   Each app is self-contained and can be executed directly.

----

 ## **Table of Contents**